ern0/gioco-a-intervalli/doc/lessions.md

 Of course,
 the project smells of nostalgia, it would be a lie to deny it.
-Time travel to my teenage years, no doubt.
+*Time travel to my teenage years*, no doubt.

 But there will be lessons learned.
-Decades have passed since then, which - in this profession, where a new era comes every few years - is a very, very long time.
+Decades have passed since then, which
+- in this profession,
+where a new era comes every
+few years -
+is a very, very long time.